 FAR is a new project, and there are many issues left unaddressed.
 Perhaps the most pronounced is the fact that, although we have used early evaluation devices such as representation benchmarks [23] and cognitive dimensions [11] to help guide the design of this language [5], there have been no experiments involving human users to point out mismatches with the intended audience.
-Other issues that we have not explored include database updating, such as to log transactions, and credit card authorization and charging.
-We expect to address the latter by automatically delegating these tasks to e-services available from other providers.

 Another interesting opportunity for future work arises from the fact that the goal of FAR has been only to support the e-business owners, not the customers.
-As such, we have assumed the presence of customer-side software that helps customers discover appropriate espeak vocabularies, services, etc., and to request such services.
-These subtasks and others, such as automatically deciding which services to request and what to do with the information that is ultimately delivered, might be wellserved by a customer-side end-user language, and we are considering ways to proceed in this direction.
+As such, we have assumed the presence of client-side software that helps customers discover appropriate e-speak vocabularies, services, etc., and to request such services.
+These subtasks and others, such as automatically deciding which services to request and what to do with the information that is ultimately delivered, might be wellserved by a client-side end-user language, and we are considering ways to proceed in this direction.